bribrah/embedded_engineer_interview_practice/practice_2_ring_buffer/problem.md

-Certainly!
-Embedded systems engineering often involves working close to the hardware, optimizing for performance and memory usage, and understanding low-level system behaviors.
-Here's a practical exercise that encompasses several of these aspects, focusing on C/C++ programming skills, understanding of memory, and interaction with hardware.

 # Exercise: Implement a Ring Buffer

 **Background**: A ring buffer (or circular buffer) is a data structure that uses a single, fixed-size buffer as if it were connected end-to-end.
 It's a critical structure in embedded systems for handling data streams where the buffer can be filled and emptied concurrently.
 Implementing a ring buffer requires understanding of pointers, array management, and concurrency concepts.